-This website is dedicated to those who were born in Taiping; as well as those who have resided and visited Taiping.
+This website is dedicated to those who are visiting or born in Taiping.
+View using web version on a PC is better.
 Its aim is to inform you The best of what Taiping have to offer even though if you are local..

 Broadcasting Taiping to the world on historic and new sites!
 Designed by Taiping faithful who enjoys the life in this great town.
 While jogging up Maxwell Hill, one of the resident said, do you notice that the air is fresh and different from the city?
 I paused a while to have a small thought and really felt appreciated with the freshness.
 A great place for cheap and good food.
 Lodging is within 5 minutes walk.
 Some of the pictures are from other Taiping Sites whom I believe won't mind me using it.
 You can also use mine.
 No one site is perfect.
 We strife for perfection!
 BTW, I will add more information and pictures when there are new suggestions.
 Hope it brings good memories back to you!

 Taiping is a beautiful town situated in the state of Perak in MALAYSIA.
 Formerly known as Klian Pauh, it was renamed Taiping to commemorate the end of the Larut War in 1874.
 With the signing of the Pangkor Treaty on the 20th of January 1874, Taiping emerged to be the major town in Perak.
 Taiping comes from the Chinese word Tai-Peng which means ETERNAL PEACE.
 And indeed with the decision of the British government to make Taiping into their administration center, the once slow-paced town has been transformed into a busy and developed town compared to the others in that era.